satyapriya1998/TensorFlow-Lite-Object-Detection-on-Raspberry-Pi/Raspberry_Pi_Guide.md

 We'll work in this /home/pi/tflite1 directory for the rest of the guide.
 Next up is to create a virtual environment called "tflite1-env".

 I'm using a virtual environment for this guide because it prevents any conflicts between versions of package libraries that may already be installed on your Pi.
 Keeping it installed in its own environment allows us to avoid this problem.
-For example, if you've already installed TensorFlow v1.8 on the Pi using my [other guide](https://www.youtube.com/watch?v=npZ-8Nj1YwY), you can leave that installation as-is without having to worry about overriding it.
+For example, if you've already installed TensorFlow v1.8 on the Pi, you can leave that installation as-is without having to worry about overriding it.

 Install virtualenv by issuing: